Only a few kilometres separate them, but the contrast couldn't have been greater.

 But Labour claims the about-face shows the process was "botched".

 Six schools would remain open: Burnham, Burnside, Duvauchelle, Okains Bay, Shirley Intermediate and Ouruhia (which should relocate to West Belfast when the population grew sufficiently).

-Six mergers (12 schools) should proceed: Burwood and Windsor, Central New Brighton and South New Brighton, Discovery One and Unlimited Paenga Tawhiti, Lyttelton Main and Lyttelton West, North New Brighton and Freeville, and Phillipstown and Woolston (on the Woolston site).
+Twelve schools merged into six mergers should proceed: Burwood and Windsor, Central New Brighton and South New Brighton, Discovery One and Unlimited Paenga Tawhiti, Lyttelton Main and Lyttelton West, North New Brighton and Freeville, and Phillipstown and Woolston (on the Woolston site).

 Three mergers (six schools) should not proceed and remain separate: Bromley and Linwood Ave, Gilberthorpe and Yaldhurst, and TKKM o Waitaha and TKKM o Te Whanau Tahi (in the latter case, one should relocate to another part of the city to ensure better access).

 All 31 schools would be given until 28 March to make further comment, provide feedback and add to their submissions about the interim decisions.

 It was expected that final decisions would be announced by the end of May.

 "I acknowledge that the interim decision to close seven schools will be disappointing news for those communities,'' Parata said, while promising parents they would be supported in making decisions about their children's futures.